‘Maxim’ Bombshell Kara Del Toro Shows Serious Skin While Flaunting Cleavage In Sexy Leopard Bikini

 She accessorized the look with a pair of hoop earrings and a white handbag and as usual, she sports a face full of beautiful makeup complete with highlighter, mascara, and matte lipstick.
 Along with a pair of fitted white pants, Kara stuns in a white lace corset top that hugs her body tightly while showing off ample amounts of cleavage.

-Hopefully it will just be a matter of time before Kara stuns her fans once again.
+Hopefully, it will just be a matter of time before Kara stuns her fans once again.